vibbits/gentle-hands-on-python/src/05_Collections.md

 ```
 :::

 This gives you a way to _append_ to a list.
+We will use this pattern a lot during this course.

 ::: {.cell .code}
 ```python